 Skip to main content

 This guide explains how to use Open MPI and MPIrun to run parallel jobs on Compute virtual machines (VMs) that have GPUs and are added to a GPU cluster.
-The guide uses the NCCL tests developed by NVIDIA as an example of a job that you can run with MPIrun.
-You can also run these tests by using Slurm, or in a Managed Service for Kubernetes cluster with a node group that has a GPU cluster attached.
+The guide uses the NCCL tests developed by NVIDIA® as an example of a job that you can run with MPIrun.
+You can also run these tests by using Slurm, or in a Managed Service for Kubernetes® cluster with a node group that has a GPU cluster attached.

 Costs

-Nebius AI Cloud only charges for running the virtual machines that make up your GPU cluster.
+Nebius AI Cloud only charges you for running the virtual machines that make up your GPU cluster.
 For more details, see the Compute pricing.

 Prerequisites